-There were a mixture of skate and classic technique skiers.
+There was a mixture of skate and classic technique skiers among us.
 Skate technique is similar to ice skating in motion whilst classic requires a rocking and balancing motion on each leg to propel yourself forwards.

 Mid-ski lunch stop at Telford's Warehouse...